nicvagn/NicLink/README.md

     - see the python requirements.txt for external requirements
     - only tested on gnu/linux with a chessnut air.
+    - branches:
+        - master: behind the times.
+More likely to be solid
+        - dev: the wild west of new features

 ## Using the board on lichess with the board api